vptuan/COMP1819ADS_1920/README.md

 # COMP1819ADS
 COMP1819 Algorithms and Data Structures

-These are sample solutions.
-Some are not completed on purpose.
+These are sample solutions/hints.
+Hence, some are not completed on purpose.